-Upon matriculation, students receive detailed instructions on how to access the online classroom, how to access tech support, and are contacted by the Student Service Manager, who provides guidance on course registration and next steps.
+Upon matriculation, students receive detailed instructions on how to access the online classroom, how to access tech support, and are contacted by the Dean of Students, who provides guidance on course registration and next steps.
 This handbook includes detailed information about technology requirements.